iamwill123/nextjs-gsap/README.md

 - `yarn` or `npm install` to download the necessary `node_modules`
 - `yarn dev` or `npm run dev` to spin up the development server

+### How to reproduce this starter
+- `npm init next-app nextjs-blog` to download the necessary NextJS starter blog
+- `npm install gsap` to install the gsap library
+- ✨

 #### What you will see
 ![Getting started gid](starter.gif)